-LESS THAN SIGNIFICANT IMPACT.
-Initial build-out of the project as a 56 MVA substation and future expansion to a 112 MVA substation would not substantially alter the existing drainage pattern of the site or area nor result in substantial erosion or siltation on- or off-site.
+With the City's requirements for the grading permit, Initial build-out of the project as a 56 MVA substation and future expansion to a 112 MVA substation would not substantially alter the existing drainage pattern of the site or area nor in a manner that would result in substantial erosion or siltation flooding on- or off-site.
 No surface hydrologic features are located within the Triton Substation site.

 Under PDF HYDRO-6, no infrastructure associated with the project would be situated within jurisdictional areas of streams and drainages (i.e., channels and banks).